cheri-Valens-Iradukunda/TheGym-Git-Exercises-Phase2/readme.txt

-this repository is for only exercise
+this repository is for only exercise and will be reviewed by coaches